Hongyil1/syd-2018-s2-tabs/README.md

 This git repo contains all the code you need to prototype apps for the watch.

-In this project, our team build a smartwatch application for Home Care based on a framework providing by ThoughtWorks.
+In this project, our team build a smartwatch application for Home Care based on a framework provided by ThoughtWorks.

 # Start here